 Anatomy of Data Warehouse-as-a-Service

-The core components of a cloud-based data warehouse are similar to their on-premise cousins, they are just delivered as a service over the Internet or a private network.
+The core components of a cloud-based data warehouse are similar to their on-premises cousins, they are just delivered as a service over the Internet or a private network.

 - Integrations with source systems – Your data doesn’t originate in the warehouse; it comes from all of the IT systems your company operates.
 Your data warehouse includes a set of connections and data feeds with source systems that enable a company to pull (or push) data into the warehouse.